 Ordinary Angel: Celestial Spirits and Christian Claims about Jesus

 (Yale University Press, 2008).
-Dr. Garrett also serves as a Bible consultant for Oxford Press.
+Garrett also serves as a Bible consultant for Oxford Press.

-In addition to pursuing her teaching responsibilities and research interests, Dr. Garrett became Dean of the Seminary in June of 2012.
+Garrett became Dean of Louisville Seminary in June of 2012.